Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #11 💩

-DRAG DROP You are configuring Azure DevOps build pipelines.
+You are configuring Azure DevOps build pipelines.

 You plan to use hosted build agents.